Scaling the Convex Barrier with Sparse Dual Algorithms: Experiments

-In addition, our experimental analysis comprises the following dual iterative methods: \begin{itemize} \item \textbf{BDD+}, the recent proximal-based solver by~\citet{BunelDP20}, operating on a Lagrangian Decomposition dual of the Planet relaxation. \item \textbf{Active Set} denotes our supergradient-based solver for problem \eqref{eq:primal-anderson}, described in~$\S$\ref{sec:active}. \item \textbf{Saddle Point}, our Frank-Wolfe-based solver for problem \eqref{eq:primal-anderson} (as presented in $\S$\ref{sec:sp}). \item By keeping $\mathcal{B}=\emptyset$, Active Set reduces to \textbf{Big-M}, a solver for the non-projected Planet relaxation (appendix \ref{sec:dual-init}), which is employed as dual initialiser to both Active Set and Saddle~Point. \item \textbf{AS-SP} is a version of Saddle Point whose dual initialization relies on a few iterations of Active Set rather than on the looser Big-M solver, hence combining both our dual approaches. \end{itemize} As we operate on the same datasets employed by~\citet{BunelDP20}, we omit both their supergradient-based approach and the one by~\citet{Dvijotham2018}, as they both perform worse than BDD+~\citep{BunelDP20}.
-For the same reason, we omit cheaper (and looser) methods, like interval propagation~\cite{Gowal2018} and the one by~\citet{Wong2018}.
+In addition, our experimental analysis comprises the following dual iterative methods: \begin{itemize} \item \textbf{BDD+}, the recent proximal-based solver by~\citet{BunelDP20}, operating on a Lagrangian Decomposition dual of the Planet relaxation. \item \textbf{Active Set} denotes our supergradient-based solver for problem \eqref{eq:primal-anderson}, described in~$\S$\ref{sec:active}. \item \textbf{Saddle Point}, our Frank-Wolfe-based solver for problem \eqref{eq:primal-anderson} (as presented in $\S$\ref{sec:sp}). \item By keeping $\mathcal{B}=\emptyset$, Active Set reduces to \textbf{Big-M}, a solver for the non-projected Planet relaxation (appendix \ref{sec:dual-init}), which is employed as dual initializer to both Active Set and Saddle~Point. \item \textbf{AS-SP} is a version of Saddle Point whose dual initialization relies on a few iterations of Active Set rather than on the looser Big-M solver, hence combining both our dual approaches. \end{itemize} As we operate on the same data sets employed by~\citet{BunelDP20}, we omit both their supergradient-based approach and the one by~\citet{Dvijotham2018}, as they both perform worse than BDD+~\citep{BunelDP20}.
+For the same reason, we omit cheaper (and looser) methods, like interval propagation~\citep{Gowal2018} and the one by~\citet{Wong2018}.
 In line with previous bounding algorithms \citep{BunelDP20}, we employ Adam updates~\citep{Kingma2015} for supergradient-type methods due to their faster empirical convergence.
 While dual iterative algorithms are specifically designed to take advantage of GPU acceleration (see $\S$\ref{sec:parallel-masked}), we additionally provide a CPU implementation of our solvers in order to complement the comparison with Gurobi-based methods.

-All the experiments and bounding computations (including intermediate bounds, see appendix \ref{sec:intermediate}) were run under Ubuntu 16.04.2 LTS.
-All methods were run on a single Nvidia Titan Xp GPU, except Gurobi-based methods and the CPU version of our solvers.
+Unless otherwise stated, experiments were run under the following setup: Ubuntu 16.04.2 LTS, on a single Nvidia Titan Xp GPU, except those based on Gurobi and the CPU version of our solvers.
 The latter were run on i7-6850K CPUs, utilising $4$ cores for the incomplete verification experiments, and $6$ cores for the more demanding complete verification setting.